BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 It is also useful outside of pure Hermit kills.
 Sometimes Karmic Guide lets you win FEB-style with only one creature in hand, or simply reanimates a high-impact creature such as Akroma or Triskelion.
 Even when it is not part of a deterministic kill, it gives the deck a strong recovery tool and a way to convert graveyard resources into battlefield presence.

-### Unearth {#unearth .toolbox-section}

-**Unearth** is one of the most efficient recursion spells in the deck.

-Most importantly, it brings back Volrath's Shapeshifter, which is often the central piece of both the FEB kill and the Hermit kill.
-It also cycles, which means it is rarely completely dead, even in games where recursion is not immediately needed.

-A key interaction is that Unearth can reanimate Shapeshifter while the top creature card of the graveyard has an enters-the-battlefield ability.
-If Shapeshifter enters while copying that creature, the ETB ability will trigger.
-Then, once Unearth finishes resolving, Unearth itself will be on top of the graveyard and Shapeshifter may become a blank 0/1, but the triggered ability is already on the stack.

-This makes Unearth much more than a simple reanimation spell.
-It can create important timing windows and enable lines that depend on Shapeshifter entering as the right creature for just a moment.

 ### Animate Dead {#animate-dead .toolbox-section}

 **Animate Dead** is one of the newer additions, and it is extremely interesting in this shell.